gnyanateja/whitepanda/README.md

 ```
 ### Interstitial Ads

-1.To add a new Interstitial Ad, call the *newInterstitialAd* method as shown
+1.To create a new Interstitial Ad, call the *newInterstitialAd* method as shown

 ```
 newInterstitialAd(applicationId: String,activity: AppCompatActivity,screen: String, closeListener: AdCloseListener): InterstitialAd